OSSpk/Awesome-Python-Games/README.md

 [![forthebadge](https://forthebadge.com/images/badges/made-with-python.svg)](#)

 Learn Python by developing fun to play games.
-The games demonstrate various concepts in Python from basic ones to object oriented programming in Python.
-These games were made as assignments during the course "[Interactive Programming in Python by Rice University - Part 1 & 2](https://www.coursera.org/learn/interactive-python-1)"
+These games were made as assignments during the course "[Interactive Programming in Python by Rice University - Part 1 & 2](https://www.coursera.org/learn/interactive-python-1)."
+These games are shared for learning purposes since it always feels awesome to make a game using any programming language :)

+The games are in increasing order of complexity with the last one named 'Asteroids' be a really cool game to look at.

 ## 1- Rock-Paper-Scissors
 <p align="center">